 “Gortimer.”
 It is dark.
-I am perched high upon a brick shelf on the steep banks of the lower Red River, Estill County, watching my fire-blown shadow-selves dance over a cascading series of nineteenth century iron furnaces in decay, their heavy brick hulls now off-level stages for my flickered shadows to strut upon in their fall to the river lying black one hundred feet below.
+I am perched high upon a brick shelf on the steep banks of the lower Red River, Estill County, watching as my fire-blown shadow-selves dance over a cascading series of nineteenth century iron furnaces in decay, the heavy brick hulls my flickered selves’ off-level stages in their strut to the river lying black one hundred feet below.
 “I feel ghosts.”

 “Could be ghosts,” my Garrard County friend sniffs at the air like some climatologist.
 “This, too, was once a center of civilization.
 Eskippakithiki, Lulbegrud, Log Lick.
 That’s just across the banks.
 No telling what ghosts worked over our present encampment upon this no-name furnace below Sloan Station at the bottom of Iron Mound.”
 Behind Gortimer, the campfire heat bends the darkness.
 “Then there are the stories in the cliffs, the cycads and the gastropods, last fall’s leaves, the water and the mud…”